 4. Chew Sugar-Free Gum

-Chewing sugar-free gum helps to keep that all-important saliva flow up, protecting your enamel from acid wear and demineralisation.
+Chewing sugar-free gum helps to keep that all-important saliva flow up, protecting your enamel from acid wear and demineralization.
 Always look for gums with the American Dental Association Seal of Acceptance.2, 5

 5. Eat a Remineralization Diet

-Certain foods can help remineralize the spots in your teeth that acidic foods and drinks have weakened.
+Certain foods can help remineralize softened areas in your teeth that acidic foods and drinks have weakened.
 For example, foods rich in calcium (dairy products like milk, cheese and yogurt) help put back minerals into the enamel, and fiber-rich fruits and vegetables encourage saliva flow.5

 6. Dodge Acidic Drinks